-Local leaders can establish goals to electrify their fleets to save taxpayer dollars while reducing pollution and providing healthier outcomes for their citizens and the environment.
+Local leaders can establish goals as well as adjust procurement policy to electrify their fleets, saving taxpayer dollars, reducing pollution, and providing healthier outcomes for their citizens and the environment.
 The economic benefits of transitioning to electric fleets is an increasingly compelling reason for many municipal leaders.
 EVs provide an overall reduction in fuel costs and maintenance requirements so their total cost of ownership is frequently lower than traditional internal combustion vehicles.

-Zero-tailpipe electric buses provide safer public transportation by producing significantly fewer carbon emissions and reducing harmful air pollution in our communities.
-Electric buses have considerable savings maintenance and fuel costs, compared to combustion engine buses, even though their purchase price is higher.
-Additionally, the purchase price of electric buses is falling fast with advancements in battery technology.
-While electric transit and school buses have many similarities there are significant enough differences including how they are driven, price points and how they interact with the grid, that we are choosing to separate the two and address them individually.
+Electric buses and medium and heavy-duty trucks have significantly fewer carbon emissions and reduce harmful air pollution in our communities.
+They provide considerable savings in maintenance and fuel costs, compared to combustion engine buses and trucks.
+Additionally, the purchase price of electric buses and trucks is falling fast with advancements in battery technology.
+While electric transit and school buses and medium and heavy-duty trucks have many similarities there are significant enough differences including how they are driven, price points and how they interact with the grid, that we are choosing to separate them and address them individually.

-Fueling EVs require a paradigm shift on how we view transportation, buildings and energy.
+Fueling EVs requires a paradigm shift in how we view transportation, buildings, and energy.
 It is a departure from the traditional combustion vehicle gas station model.
 Electricity access is ubiquitous and any electric outlet is a potential fueling station.
-However, modern long-range light, medium and heavy-duty EVs often require specific EV charging stations with hardware and software to meet changing needs.
-The perceived lack of charging stations is cited as one of the top barriers to purchase of electric vehicles.
+However, modern long-range light-, medium-, and heavy-duty EVs often require specific EV charging stations with hardware and software to meet changing needs.
+The perceived lack of charging stations is cited as one of the top barriers to the purchase of electric vehicles.

 Most American drivers are not aware of the cost, public health, and environmental benefits of driving electric.
 Educational opportunities can be offered to both staff and citizens to increase understanding of electric vehicles, charging, and the cost savings to taxpayers.
-Examples include having EV information on your website, hosting outreach activities such as “ride and drives” at which staff and citizens can ride or drive in electric vehicles, and outreach to local business fleet departments to offer information about both light and heavy-duty electric vehicle options.
+Examples include having EV information on your website, providing presentations on EVs, and hosting outreach activities such as “ride and drives” at which staff and citizens can ride or drive in electric vehicles.